rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 #### Crac alignment

 We apply each network action that has been applied to the real time snapshot to the market-based network.
 > We ignore the usage rules of the network actions.
+This means that not only preventive network actions will be used, but also curative ones

 #### PST alignment

 For each PST on the market-based network, their tap is aligned with their corresponding PST on the real time snapshot.
 A warning is issued when some PSTs do not have any corresponding PST on the other network.

-#### Adjusting topology

-> We do not change the topology yet.
-> This simple behavior might change later.

 #### Matching HVDC mode and power